ml-tooling/ml-hub/README.md

     </tr>
 </table>

-> ℹ️ _Via the START_* environment variables, you can define what is started within the container.
-This is since the mlhub image is used in our Kubernetes setup for both, the hub and the proxy container.
+> ℹ️ _Via the START\_* environment variables, you can define what is started within the container.
+It's like this since the mlhub image is used in our Kubernetes setup for both, the hub and the proxy container.
 We did not want to break those functionalities into different images for now._

 #### Jupyterhub Config